Nikxy/nikxy.dev/content/blog/auth-service/index.md

 ## Summary
-This is my first project on AWS, I used it as a learning ground for my AWS Certification and Jenkins.
-I learned a lot while creating it and excited to learn and use the AWS cloud and Jenkins.
+This is my first project on AWS, I used it as a learning ground for my AWS Certifications and Jenkins.
+I learned a lot while creating it and I'm excited to use the AWS cloud and Jenkins.
 For future projects I plan to use also AWS's CI/CD with CodePipeline.